 - 1. Select the project for which you want to create a sub project. - 2.
 Do one of the following: - On the PV-2 diagram toolbar, click Add New > Sub Project. - On the shortcut menu of the selected project, click Add new Sub Project. - 3.
 On the diagram pane, an empty line for the newly created project appears.
-Specify required project details.
+Specify a time frame for the sub project.